Online Enquiry

 Just as the Tanzanian flag was being hoisted at Kilimanjaro’s Uhuru Peak, the Union Jack (which was the flag of Tanzania back then) was being lowered at the national stadium.
 This symbolized a sign of the things that will eventually change in Tanzania.

-Fun Facts about Uhuru Peak
+Fun Facts About Uhuru Peak

 To maximize your Kilimanjaro Climb, here are some facts about its summit – Uhuru Peak: